secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/webcasts/index.html.md

 1. **IMAGE UPLOAD**: This will be used for the click to play overlay and thumbnail.
 Upload JPG/PNG image file of size 640x360.
 File upload limit 1MB.

 PUBLISHING
-1. **Public/Private webcast**: Select 'Public' to promote this webcast in your channel listing and via the BrightTALK email service.
+1. **Public/Private**: Select 'Public' to promote this webcast in your channel listing and via the BrightTALK email service.
 Select 'Practice (Private)' to run this webcast without it being promoted in your channel listing or via the BrightTALK email service.
 Only viewers with a direct link to the 'Practice (Private)' webcast will be able to view it.
+1. **Channel Survey**: Select 'Enabled' to allow surveys to go out for this webcast.
+Otherwise, select 'Disabled'.
 1. **Campaign Reference**: Insert name of the Marketo Campaign **exactly** as shown in Marketo.
 Once added here, any changes to the Marketo program name will *BREAK* the sync!
 If you have a date change for your webcast, just leave it as-is in Marketo if the sync has already been set up.
 1. **Add to BrightTalk Communities**: Control which BrightTALK communities to promote this webcast into by adding them below.
 The 'Primary community' you select will be the focus for promotional activities such as the BrightTALK email service.